 The smart thermostats solution was integrated with others in the Buildings Sector by first prioritizing all solutions according to the point of impact on building energy usage.
-This meant that building envelope solutions like Insulation were first, building systems like BAS were second, and building applications like Heat Pumps were last.
+This meant that building envelope solutions like insulation were first, building systems like building automation systems were second, and building applications like heat pumps were last.
 The impact on building energy demand was calculated for highest-priority solutions, and energy-related smart thermostats input values were reduced to represent the impact of higher building envelope solutions.

-The Scenario 1 forecasts that 1,453 million households could have installed a smart thermostat by 2050.
+Scenario 1 forecasts that 1,453 million households could have installed a smart thermostat by 2050.
 The climate and financial impacts for this accelerated adoption of smart thermostats are significant: 7.0 gigatons of carbon dioxide-equivalent greenhouse gas emissions avoided.
-The marginal capital cost of this would be $155 billion, but it would save $1.8 trillion in lifetime operating costs due to reduced energy consumption for space heating and cooling.
+The marginal capital cost of this would be US$155 billion, but it would save US$1.8 trillion in lifetime operating costs due to reduced energy consumption for space heating and cooling.
 Based on the financial impacts alone, it is clear that global adoption of smart thermostats is economically viable and could provide a significant return on investment.
-The impacts of the Scenario 2, where 1,589 million homes adopt are higher, at 7.4 gigatons carbon dioxide and $2.1 trillion in lifetime savings.
-The cost is only marginally higher at $172 billion.
+The impacts of Scenario 2, where 1,589 million homes adopt are higher, at 7.4 gigatons carbon dioxide and US$2.1 trillion in lifetime savings.
+The cost is only marginally higher at US$172 billion.

 The benefits that smart thermostats provide are substantial enough that it is not unlikely that they will become a replacement technology for mechanical or programmable thermostats, although widespread adoption will take time.

-The high upfront cost of smart thermostats has inhibited growth, and there are several other barriers to adoption, including access to Internet and appropriate heating and cooling systems.
-In many developing countries with warm climates, the lack of centralized digital air-conditioning systems inhibits high adoption, but the data collected indicates that the financial benefits are similar between heating and cooling, so smart thermostats could grow with the increased use of newer air condition systems.
+The high up-front cost of smart thermostats has inhibited growth; other barriers to adoption include access to Internet and appropriate heating and cooling systems.
+In many developing countries with warm climates, the lack of centralized digital air-conditioning systems inhibits high adoption, but the data collected indicate that the financial benefits are similar between heating and cooling, so smart thermostats could grow with the increased use of newer air condition systems.